 There are currently six artificial sweeteners recognized by the FDA.

-They are typically much sweeter than sugar (sucrose) and don’t contain any calories, and they’re often touted as weight loss aids.
+They are typically much sweeter than sugar (sucrose) and don’t contain any calories, so they’re often touted as weight loss aids.

 Sucralose, most notably marketed as Splenda, is one of the oldest and most widely used artificial sweeteners.
-In the 20 years since it was approved for market by the FDA, numerous health risk has been brought to light.
+In the 20 years since it was approved for market by the FDA, numerous health risks have been brought to light.

 The most controversial of which was a study done in 2005, it was found that those who were taking sucralose instead of sugar were more likely to gain weight than lose it .